 Thursday, May 16, 2019 at 7:00 p.m.

-Pursuant to legal notice required by the Oklahoma Open Meeting Act, including posting of an agenda as required by the terms, thereof, the Spencer City Council & Utility Authority met in regular session on May 16, 2019 at Spencer City Hall, located at 8200 NE 36th Street, Spencer, Oklahoma
+Pursuant to legal notice required by the Oklahoma Open Meeting Act, including posting of an agenda as required by the terms, thereof, the Spencer City Council & Utility Authority met in regular session on May 16, 2019 at Spencer City Hall, located at 8200 NE 36th Street, Spencer, Oklahoma.

 Minutes

+Item No.

 Meeting was called to order at 7:00p.m.